 Chicken shawarma recipe – ingredients and nutrition

 This meal fits into the plan for a lot of different diets.
-It is:

 - Gluten free